simona-kurnavova/evolution_microrts/README.md

 ```
 **Note**: you can also change mutation probabilities and other parameters of NEAT directly in src/ai/evolution/neat/NEAT_config

-Add "EVOLUTION" value in resources/config.properties file and run application from MicroRTS class:
+Add "EVOLUTION" value in resources/config.properties file and run application from MicroRTS class using gradle:
 ```kotlin
 launch_mode=EVOLUTION
 ```